Kwarto/simp-calc/README.md

 - [@SquareRoot]

 # Python Functions & Variables
-The project is done only with functions and variables first It will be updated as we move on to our next topic that Conditionals - if, elsif, else, or, ==, switch,
+The project is done only with functions and variables It will be updated as we move on to our next topic that Conditionals - if, elsif, else, or, ==, switch,